-Marion Cave Rosselli Antonello Gerbi Claudio Gerbi Giuliano Gerbi Curt Sigmar Gutkind Alessandro Levi Giuseppe Emanuele Modigliani Arnaldo Dante Momigliano Sarina Nathan Levi Amelia Pincherle Moravia Rosselli Carlo Rosselli Nello Rosselli Maria Todesco Rosselli Paolo Treves of 1917 by the so-called left interventionist circles and finally, in 1926, the flight to France, to escape the violence of the black shirts and the concerned protection of the police.
+Marion Cave Rosselli Antonello Gerbi Claudio Gerbi Giuliano Gerbi Curt Sigmar Gutkind Alessandro Levi Giuseppe Emanuele Modigliani Arnaldo Dante Momigliano Sarina Nathan Levi Amelia Pincherle Moravia Rosselli Carlo Rosselli Nello Rosselli Maria Todesco Rosselli Paolo Treves the end of 1917 by the so-called left interventionist circles and finally, in 1926, the flight to France, to escape the violence of the black shirts and the concerned protection of the police.

-&lt;sup>1 Piero Treves, Nel centenario di Claudio Treves, "Critica sociale", 61, 1969, pp. 681-685, now in Id., Scritti novecenteschi, edited by Alberto Cavaglion and Sandro Gerbi, Bologna, il Mulino, 2006, pp. 17-26, 22.
+1 Piero Treves, Nel centenario di Claudio Treves, "Critica sociale", 61, 1969, pp. 681-685, now in Id., Scritti novecenteschi, edited by Alberto Cavaglion and Sandro Gerbi, Bologna, il Mulino, 2006, pp. 17-26, 22.

 The following year, in 1927, Piero, very young at the time, enrolled in the School of Letters of the University of Turin, where Gaetano De Sanctis, the most important Italian ancient historian of the time, was teaching.
-In 1931, De Sanctis, who in the meantime had been appointed to teach in Rome, was among the very few professors who refused the oath of allegiance to fascism and was declared as having forfeited his academic position.
+In 1931, De Sanctis, who in the meantime had been appointed to teach in Rome, was among the very few professors who refused the oath of allegiance to fascism and was declared as having forfeited his academic position2.
 Treves, who had followed him to the capital city, was the last student to graduate under his guidance, on 19 November 1931.
 He had not yet turned twenty.

-Just as Benedetto Croce was defining his conception of history as the story of liberty, at the school of De Sanctis in those years a discussion was taking place on freedom in ancient Greece.
+Just as Benedetto Croce was defining his conception of history as the story of liberty, at the school of De Sanctis in those years a discussion was taking place on freedom in ancient Greece3.
 Underneath the philological and historiographical questions that it raised, the debate (mainly involving Aldo Ferrabino and Arnaldo Momigliano) revealed political positions and attitudes towards the present.
 Treves participated in the discussion with the research he conducted for his thesis on the last phase of Demosthenes' life, whom he presented, like Mazzini and Pisacane, as an "apostle" of liberty: that very freedom that was lacking in Fascist Italy.
-Partly written in Paris in one of the rare periods in which Piero was able to reunite with his father in exile, the thesis was published in 1933 by Laterza at the behest of Croce and with the intercession of Alessandro Casati, whose son Treves privately tutored.
-The numerous journals in which Piero published well reflect the vast network of his relations: "Rivista di Filologia e di Istruzione classica" edited by De Sanctis and Croce's "La Critica", "Athenaeum" by Plinio Fraccaro, "Nuova Rivista Storica" by Gino Luzzatto and Corrado Barbagallo, in addition to the journals directed by Ernesto Codignola, Ernesto Buonaiuti and Giuseppe Canepa, and "La Cultura", among whose collaborators was also his friend Leone Ginzburg.
-It was an article by Treves, which was strongly critical of the figure of Caesar and of the Augustan Bimillenary celebrated by the regime, that caused the seizure of the issue of "La Cultura", in which it was published in 1934.
-The issue was put back into circulation only after the essay was censored out.
-Treves' article was one of the most explicit examples of the "politicalness" of his work, of that "political value -- political sensu lato -- that culture holds, the freer and less helpful or useful it is (and wants to be) to political interests sensu stricto, whether regime or partisan interests", a value which was less and less tolerated in Italy at the time.
+Partly written in Paris in one of the rare periods in which Piero was able to reunite with his father in exile4, the thesis was published in 1933 by Laterza at the behest of Croce and with the intercession of Alessandro Casati, whose son Treves privately tutored.
+The numerous journals in which Piero published well reflect the vast network of his relations: "Rivista di Filologia e di Istruzione classica" edited by De Sanctis

-&lt;sup>2 Giorgio Boatti, Preferirei di no. Le storie dei dodici professori che si opposero a Mussolini, Turin, Einaudi, 2001, pp. 46-63.
+2 Giorgio Boatti, Preferirei di no. Le storie dei dodici professori che si opposero a Mussolini, Turin, Einaudi, 2001, pp. 46-63.

-&lt;sup>3 The political and philosophical implications of this debate are illustrated in Dino Piovan, Tucidide in Europa: storici e storiografia greca nell'età dello storicismo, Milan-Udine, Mimesis, 2018.
-Paolo Treves, Quello che ci ha fatto Mussolini, with an introduction by Bruno Trentin, Manduria, Lacaita, 1996, p.
+3 The political and philosophical implications of this debate are illustrated in Dino Piovan, Tucidide in Europa: storici e storiografia greca nell'età dello storicismo, Milan-Udine, Mimesis, 2018.

+4 Paolo Treves, Quello che ci ha fatto Mussolini, with an introduction by Bruno Trentin, Manduria, Lacaita, 1996, p.
 272.